On connectedness of non-klt loci of singularities of pairs: Non-klt loci of anti-nef pairs

 and if $F'$ is a general fibre of $X'\to Y'$, then $M'|_{F'}\equiv 0$ and $(F',B'|_{F'})$ is isomorphic to $(\PP^1,p_1+p_2)$ for distinct points $p_1,p_2$.

-Moreover, $\rddown{B'}$ has two disjoint irreducible components $S',T'$, both horizontal over $Y'$, and the images of $S',T'$ on $X$ are the two connected components of $\Nklt(X,B+M)$. \end{enumerate} \end{thm} \begin{proof} The proof is similar to the proof of [\ref{Kollar-singMMP}, Proposition 4.37] but with some crucial differences.
+Moreover, $\rddown{B'}$ has two disjoint irreducible components $S',T'$, both horizontal over $Y'$, and the images of $S',T'$ on $X$ are exactly the two connected components of $\Nklt(X,B+M)$. \end{enumerate} \end{thm} \begin{proof} The proof is similar to the proof of [\ref{Kollar-singMMP}, Proposition 4.37] but with some crucial differences.

-\emph{Step 1.} By Lemma \ref{l-anti-nef-pairs-2-generalised-(2)}, Theorem \ref{t-anti-nef-pairs-2-generalised}(2) holds, so $g$ is surjective as we are assuming that the fibre of $g$ over $z$ is not connected (the corresponding argument in [\ref{Kollar-singMMP}, Proposition 4.37] instead uses torsion freeness of certain higher direct image sheaves when $M'=0$ and $K_X+B\sim_\Q 0/Z$).
+\emph{Step 1.} In this step we reduce the theorem to the case $K_X+B+M\equiv_Z 0$.
+By Lemma \ref{l-anti-nef-pairs-2-generalised-(2)}, Theorem \ref{t-anti-nef-pairs-2-generalised}(2) holds, so $g$ is surjective as we are assuming that the fibre of $g$ over $z$ is not connected (the corresponding argument in [\ref{Kollar-singMMP}, Proposition 4.37] instead uses torsion freeness of certain higher direct image sheaves when $M'=0$ and $K_X+B\sim_{\Q,Z} 0$).

 Let

 and let $L'$ be the pullback of $L$ on $X'$.
 Consider the generalised pair $(X,B+M+L)$ with nef part $M'+L'$.
 Writing

 we get